tecknicaltom/gentoo-genealogy-overlay/README.md

 ## How to use

-The easiest way to use this overlay, until it is added to overlays.gentoo.org, is to do the following:
+This overlay is now listed by overlays.gentoo.org.
+To use it, emerge layman and do:

 ```
+layman -f
-layman -o https://raw.githubusercontent.com/tecknicaltom/gentoo-genealogy-overlay/master/overlay.xml -f -a genealogy
+layman -a genealogy
 ```